 Over twenty years ago in Boston, two thieves in police uniforms flashed fake badges and made their way into the Isabella Stewart Gardner Museum.
 They then tied up security guards and disabled security cameras before making off with $500 million dollars worth of valuable art.
 They did not hide their faces and made two trips to their car to load the pieces for transport.

-These are just a few of many examples where the illusion of authority and public service allow people with ulterior motives access to people and places that may have not normally been available.
-It is useful for both the white hat social engineer and the everyday citizen to pay attention to these cautionary tales for service, education and safety.
+These are just a few of many examples where the illusion of authority and public service allows people with ulterior motives access to people and places that may not have normally been available.
+It is useful for both the white-hat social engineer and the everyday citizen to pay attention to these cautionary tales for service, education, and safety.
 Don’t make assumptions about a stranger’s identity simply based on the symbols of authority they may carry, and that includes a uniform.

-Stories like these, and the many more that pop up every day, are the reasons why we include this topic in our 5-Day Social Engineering Course.
+Stories like these, and the many more that pop up every day, are the reasons why we include this topic in our 4-Day Social Engineering Course.